-When a person is diagnosed with cancer, her first thought probably is about getting treatment to save her life.
-But if she (or he) is young enough to bear a child, her second thought may be, will cancer treatment make me infertile?
+When someone is diagnosed with cancer, their first thought probably is about getting treatment to survive.
+But if they are young enough to bear a child, their second thought may be, will cancer treatment make me infertile?
 Does this mean I can’t have a child in the future?
 Parents of a child diagnosed with cancer may have similar fears for their child’s fertility as an adult.

 The first goal is to cure the cancer.
 But there are ways to protect and preserve fertility for both females and males who have reached puberty, and fertility treatment options for when you are cancer-free and ready to start a family.
 In many cases cancer survivors can have children after cancer treatment.